 The decision by Secretary Acosta to withdraw the IC guidance should not be viewed as a signal to businesses that the U.S. Labor Department will now abandon its enforcement efforts against companies that are flagrantly violating the federal labor laws or exploiting low-paid workers, but it may signal that the Labor Department will not expend its limited resources against those companies that have done little more than fail to structure and document their IC relationships in a compliant manner.

-We concluded by noting that businesses (especially those in the on-demand, gig, and digital economies) that utilize ICs would be wise to focus on taking steps to enhance their compliance with applicable IC laws.
-Companies interested in enhancing their compliance with IC laws can do so in a variety of ways, as detailed in our White Paper on minimizing IC misclassification risks, including the use of IC Diagnostics.
-This process assesses IC compliance under applicable law and offers alternative approaches to enhancing IC compliance, including restructuring and re-documenting the IC relationship in a more compliant manner, and implementing the IC relationship in a customized and sustainable fashion.
+I concluded by noting that businesses (especially those in the on-demand, gig, and digital economies) that utilize ICs would be wise to focus on taking steps to enhance their compliance with applicable IC laws.
+Companies interested in enhancing their compliance with IC laws can do so in a variety of ways, such as one of those detailed in my White Paper on minimizing IC misclassification risks, including the use of a process such as IC Diagnostics.
+That is a process that assesses IC compliance under applicable law and offers alternative approaches to enhancing IC compliance, including restructuring and re-documenting the IC relationship in a more compliant manner, and implementing the IC relationship in a customized and sustainable fashion.

 Written by Richard Reibstein